-Question No. 05: Please state how Ground Colemanite is used?
+Question No. 03:- Please state how Ground Colemanite is used?

-Answer:- We use Ground Colemanite in the manufacture of Ceramic Glaze Mixture, commonly known as Frit, as such without any processing.
-Our prime customers of Frit/Ceramic Glaze Mixture are M/s Asian Granito India Ltd., Kheda, M/s Signature Ceramic P.Ltd, Morbi, M/s Seven Ceramics, Morbi and others manufacturing ceramic products.
+Answer:- We use Ground Colemanite in manufacture of Ceramic Glaze Mixture, commonly known as Frit.
+We are not doing any processing of Ground Colemanite and using the Ground Colemanite as our raw material as such.
+Our prime customers of Frit/Ceramic Glaze Mixture are M/s.
+Millenium Ceramics P.Ltd., Morbi, M/s Antila Ceramics Pvt., Morbi, M/s.
+Sonnex Industries, Morbi and others manufacturing ceramic products.

-Question No.06: Please give under which CTH you are declaring under Customs for payment of Customs duty.
+Question No.04: Please give under which CTH you are declaring under Customs for payment of Customs Duty.

-Answer : We are declaring Ground Colemanite, $B_2O_3$ 40%, Natural Boron Ore under 25280090 and are availing exemption from payment of Basic Customs duty at Sr. 130 of Customs Notification No. 50/2017 dated 30.06.2017 by considering Ground Colemanite, $B_2O_3$ 40% as Boron Ore and before this, we were availing exemption from payment of Basic Customs duty at Sr. 113 of Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended vide Notification No 28/2015-Cus dated 30.04.2015
+Answer : We are declaring Ground Colemanite, B2O3 40%, Natural Boron Ore under 25280090 and are availing exemption from payment of Basic Customs duty at Sr.130 of Customs Notification No.50/2017 dated 30.06.2017, by considering Ground Colemanite, B2O3 40% as Boron Ore and before this we were availing exemption from payment of Basic Customs Duty at Sr. 113 of Customs Notification No. 12/2012-Cus dated 17.03.2012 as amended vide Notification No. 28/2015-Cus dated 30.04.2015

-Question No. 07: Please go through CTH 25280090 of Customs Tariff Act which is reproduced as under:-
+Question No. 05: Please go through CTH 25280090 of the Customs Tariff Act which is reproduced as under:-

-Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF $H_3BO_3$ CALCULATED ON THE DRY WEIGHT 252800 Natural borates and concentrates thereof (Whether or not calcined), but not including borates separated from natural brine; natural boric acid containing not more than 85 % of $H_3BO_3$ calculated on the dry weight 25280010 Natural Sodium Borates and Concentrates Thereof (Whether or not Calcined) KG 10% 25280020 Natural boric acid containing not more than 85% of $H_3BO_3$ (calculated on the dry weight) KG 10%

-25280030 Natural calcium borates and concentrates thereof (whether or not calcined) KG 10% 25280090 Others KG 10%
+Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H3 BO3 CALCULATED ON THE DRY WEIGHT 252800 Natural borates and concentrates thereof (Whether or not calcined), but not including borates separated from natural brine; natural boric acid containing not more than 85 % of H3 BO3 calculated on the dry weight 25280010 Natural Sodium Borates and Concentrates Thereof (Whether or not Calcined) KG 10% 25280020 Natural boric acid containing not more than 85% of H3 BO3 ( calculated on the dry weight ) KG 10% 25280030 Natural calcium borates and concentrates thereof (whether or not calcined) KG 10% 25280090 Others KG 10%

-As stated above, you have declared Ground Colemanite under CTH 25280090.
+As stated above that you have declared Ground Colemanite under CTH 25280090.
 As the Ground Colemanite imported by you is a form of Calcium Borate, it is correctly classifiable under CTH 25280030 instead of 25280090.
 Please offer your comments.

 Answer:- I have gone through the CTH 2528 of Customs Tariff Act, reproduced as above.
 I have no idea why it is being classified under CTH 25280090 instead of 25280030 as we are not technical persons.
-It is being classified so because our supplier claims as per their all documents that Ground Colemanite, $B_2O_3$ 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long.
+It is being classified so because our supplier claims as per their all documents that Ground Colemanite, B2O3 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long.

-Question No.08:- Please state what is definition of 'Ore'.
+Question No.06:- Please state what is definition of 'Ore'.
 Whether Ore can be used directly without any processing on it.